 Samsung Galaxy S3 and the Galaxy S3 mini phones

-"Apple has acted quickly and diligently to determine that these newly released products do infringe many of the same claims already asserted by Apple, and in the same way that the already-accused devices infringe," the company said in its filing.
+"Apple has acted quickly and diligently to determine that these newly-released products do infringe many of the same claims already asserted by Apple," Reuters reported the U.S. tech titan as saying its new court plea.

 Apple's move, however, could only undue generate interest on Samsung products that were otherwise regarded as lightweights when compared to rivals, analysts said.
 Samples of these are the tablets Galaxy Tab 8.9 and the Galaxy Tab 2 10.1 - two slates that were geared as entry-level products and hardly perceived as threats to Apple's iPad.

 This article is copyrighted by IBTimes.com.au, the business news leader